gemc/home/_examples/basic/generator_manipulations.md

 Angular plots use the preserved momentum components %%px%%, %%py%%, and %%pz%%, in MeV/c.

 The website figures use the `pygemc` Analyzer plotting functions with the variables and layout defined in each card's %%ganalysis%% block.
 They are offline plots of the same data fields shown in the GUI.
+The website's Z-smearing figures place X and Y above a Z histogram spanning both columns; the fixed-angle figure uses one row of three histograms.
+The GUI uses its single-panel or four-slot layout.

 ## Vertex cases